Aje Aware | People

 Data from both the self-assessment questionnaire and audit data are used to support our AJE AWARE Audit program, which restricts orders being placed on facilities that do not meet our standards.

-Aje and AJE ATHLETICA have traced 100% of our manufacturing facilities (Tier 1).
+Aje and AJE ATHLETICA have traced 100% of our manufacturing facilities (Tier 1) and 66% of our Fabric Mills (Tier 2) as at 2025.

-Across Aje and AJE ATHLETICA, we have 34 manufacturing facilities, located in China, India, Indonesia and Australia.
+Across Aje and AJE ATHLETICA, we have 50 manufacturing facilities, located in China, India, and Indonesia.

 AJE is on a journey to trace back to the fibre and will continue to update you on our progress here.